Azure/c-logging/v2/devdoc/log_sink_etw_requirements.md

 `log_sink_etw_log` shall use as provider GUID `DAD29F36-0A48-4DEF-9D50-8EF9036B92B4`.

-Note this can (and should) be improved to be configurable later.
+Note this can (and should) be improved to be configurable in a subsequent task.

 **SRS_LOG_SINK_ETW_01_010: [** `log_sink_etw_log` shall emit a self described event that shall have the name of the event as follows: **]**